 Wherever possible working below or near live overhead lines is to be avoided.
 However, there may be some circumstances where there is no alternative.
-In these situations, the proposed work must be discussed and agreed with your Regional HSE Advisor.
+In these situations, the proposed work must be discussed and agreed with your Regional HSE Advisor and Power Company before any work commences.
 This includes temporary storage of materials, parking of vehicles or site compound units.